Chapter 1: Introduction

 |

-Electric plug-ins are additional pieces of code that can be downloaded separately
+Electric plug-ins are additional JAR files that can be downloaded separately

 to enhance the system's functionality.